stounio/eagle_bank_api/README.md

-# api
+# Eagle Bank API - Quarkus Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework to demonstrate a proof of concept for the Eagle Bank API.

 ## Project requirements